fiterr-paul/basic-crud-app/readme.md

 ## Question 7
-Explain control flow, using an example from the JavaScript programming language.
+Explain Control Flow, using an example from the JavaScript programming language.

 ### Answer
 ‘Control Flow’ is the order in which a computer executes statements in a script.
 A script in JavaScript may include several/many control structures such as conditionals, loops and functions.